p-programming-language/.github/README.md

-# README.p
+# The P Programming Language
-P is a general purpose, statically-typed, compiled language.
-Written in typescript
+P is a general purpose, statically-typed, interpreted language written in 100% TypeScript.